-Graduate students ordinarily receive fellowships (full tuition and a stipend) that are renewed to cover the first five years of enrollment (contingent upon satisfactory progress through the program).
-Unlike most graduate programs, these fellowship do not require students to work as research assistant.
-When students do work as research assistants, as most will do at some point during the program, the money they earn is over and above the fellowship amount.
-All entering students should complete a financial statement to be used as the basis for awarding financial support.
-Successful applicants are informed of the level of financial awards at the time of notification of admission.
+Graduate students ordinarily receive full twelve-month fellowships (full tuition and an ample stipend) that are renewed to cover the first five years of enrollment (contingent upon satisfactory progress through the program).
+Unlike most graduate programs, these fellowships do not require students to work as research assistants.
+When students do work as research assistants, as some do at some point during the program, the money they earn is over and above the fellowship amount.
+Students do participate as teaching assistants in several courses, usually during their second or third year.
 Applicants for admission should also explore the fellowships awarded to individuals on a national competitive basis.
 Grants administered by the National Science Foundation, the National Institute of Health, the Social Science Research Council of Canada, the Population Council, and other such agencies may provide support.

 The Graduate School has a limited fund to which students may apply for support to present papers at professional meetings.
 The department chair also has some discretionary funds available for this purpose.
-In addition, the Council on Regional Studies provides small sums on a competitive basis to cover expenses incurred in traveling to other countries to conduct research (students should contact the council office directly).
-The Center of International Studies also makes funds available for comparative research.
-East Asian Studies and Latin American Studies provide support to some students for language study.
-The Center for the Study of American Religion has some funds for stipends and research expenses for students actively involved in its programs.
-The University Center for Human Values administers a series of dissertation fellowships, as does the Wilson Society of Fellows.
-A wide range of other university fellowships for dissertation-year study are listed in the Graduate Catalog.
-Students interested in applying for these various funds should begin well in advance (usually in the fall) by contacting their faculty advisor, the graduate secretary, the Director of Graduate Study, or the Graduate School.
+In addition, the University’s various interdisciplinary centers and programs offer support for travel and research.
+Students interested in applying for these various funds should begin well in advance (usually in the fall) by contacting their faculty advisor, the graduate program administrator, the Director of Graduate Studies, or the Graduate School.